-About CPAR - Canadian Physicians for Aid & Relief (CPAR) is a non-profit development organization that supports community efforts to ensure access to clean water, adequate food, primary health services and a safe and healthy environment.
+Who we are - Canadian Physicians for Aid & Relief (CPAR) is a non-profit development organization that supports community efforts to ensure access to clean water, adequate food, primary health services and a safe and healthy environment.

 CPAR works with community members in some of the most remote rural areas in Malawi, Uganda, Ethiopia and Tanzania to implement long-term sustainable programs that are focused on real grassroots change.
 CPAR goes where the need is.
 We work with community members to provide access to life’s most basis needs despite challenges that might be posed by the environment or infrastructure.

 CPAR is an innovative organization that prides itself on creating enormous change with very little resources.
 Donors who have visited CPAR programs are often amazed with the accomplishments and level of change that is accomplished at a grassroots level with so few organizational resources.

 CPAR History - CPAR was founded in 1984 by Canadian physicians Mark Doidge and Henry Gold, in response to the extreme famine and poor health conditions faced by Ethiopian refugees in Sudan.
 CPAR's work started out as emergency relief in the form of food aid and medical intervention, but it has since evolved into an international development organization, committed to building healthy communities in Africa.